vavr-io/vavr-beanvalidation2/README.md

 This module provides support for bean validation 2.0 (JSR380).
 Can be used with any service provider of the bean validation spec e.g. `org.hibernate.validator:hibernate-validator`

-Added validations:
+Features:

 - `@Size` for vavr's `Traversable<T>`
 - `@NotEmpty` for vavr's `Value<T>`
-- All available validations can be applied to nested Tuple Values. see example below
+- All available validations can be applied to nested Tuple Values.
+See example below
+- All available validations can be applied to vavr's `Map<K, V>`s
+- All available validations on nested collection element types now give proper feedback as to where violations occured (index for `Seq`s and key for `Map`s)

 # Using the module